On the Beach (2000 film)

 On the Beach is a 2000 apocalyptic drama television film directed by Russell Mulcahy and starring Armand Assante, Bryan Brown, and Rachel Ward.
-It aired on Showtime on 28 May 2000.
+In America, it aired on Showtime on 28 May 2000 and in Australia it aired on Channel 7.

 The film is a remake of a 1959 film, which was also based on the 1957 novel by Nevil Shute, but updates the setting of the story to the film's then-future of 2006, starting with placing the crew on a fictional Los Angeles-class submarine, USS Charleston (SSN-704).

 Plot

 USS Charleston (SSN-704) is equipped with a caterpillar drive and is on station following a nuclear exchange, under the command of Dwight Towers.

-A devastating nuclear war that contaminated the northern hemisphere was preceded by a standoff between the United States and China after the latter blockaded and later invaded Taiwan.
+A devastating war that contaminated the northern hemisphere was preceded by a standoff between the United States and China after the latter blockaded and later invaded Taiwan.
 Both countries are destroyed, as is most of the world.
 The submarine crew finds refuge in Melbourne, Australia which the radioactive fallout has not yet reached (though radio communications with several radio operators farther north than Australia indicate that radiation has reached their countries and will be in Australia in a few months).
 Towers places his vessel under the command of the Royal Australian Navy and is summoned to attend a briefing, partly regarding an automated digital broadcast coming from Alaska in the Northern Hemisphere.
 The submarine is sent to investigate, with Towers, Australian scientist Julian Osborne, and Australian liaison officer Peter Holmes on board.

 Upon reaching Alaska, Towers and his executive officer go ashore to find no survivors.
 Entering a house and seeing a dead family huddled on a bed, Towers thinks of his own family and what they must have endured.
 The source of the automated digital broadcast is traced to a television station whose broadcast, Towers and his executive officer discover, comes from a solar-powered laptop trying to broadcast a documentary via satellite.
-While in Alaska, Towers' executive officer accidentally rips his suit.
+While in Alaska, Towers' executive officer accidentally punctures his suit and injures his leg, but conceals the injury from Towers.

-Instead of returning directly to Melbourne, Towers orders the submarine to San Francisco where the crew originated.
+Instead of returning directly to Melbourne, Towers orders the submarine to San Francisco where most of the crew originated.
 The Golden Gate Bridge has collapsed and the city shoreline is in ruins.
 A crew member who is from San Francisco abandons ship, planning on dying in his home city, and is left by his shipmates after it is argued that the length of time he has spent outside has already made him irreversibly sick with radiation poisoning.